Trait opentelemetry::trace::Tracer

 Creates a span builder

-An ergonomic way for attributes to be configured before the Span
+An ergonomic way for attributes to be configured before the Span is started.

 sourcefn build_with_context(